Alfresco/acs-deployment/helm/alfresco-content-services/README.md

 ## Installing the Chart

-To install the chart with the release name `my-release`:
+To install the chart with the release name `my-acs`:

 ```console
 # Alfresco Admin password should be encoded in MD5 Hash